-To use the Central Management UI, open the menu, go to Stack Management > Beats > Central Management, then define and manage configurations in a central location in Kibana and quickly deploy configuration changes to all Beats running across your enterprise.
+To use Beats Central Management UI, open the menu, go to Stack Management > Ingest > Beats Central Management, then define and manage configurations in a central location in Kibana and quickly deploy configuration changes to all Beats running across your enterprise.
 For more about central management, see the related Beats documentation:

 This feature requires an Elastic license that includes Beats central management.